 If you are coming to NYU Prague, bring comfortable walking shoes.
 Our professors take students on a lot of field trips, believing that you can often learn the most if you see it first-hand.
 Some examples?
 Our politics class has gone the Czech Parliament to meet MPs....our architecture class explores a different space on a weekly basis, from medieval castles to modernist office complexes... our international reporting students go just about anywhere there could be a good story.

-For some classes, it's important to go outside of Prague.
-Our music program has gone to the opera in Vienna, our Jewish History students to the Terezin concentration camp, our marketing class to the brewery in Pilsen to learn about their business strategies, and our advertising and Society class to the south of the country to learn about minority tensions in the region.
+For some classes, it's important to go outside the capital city: the music program to the Viennese opera, the Roma History students to Roma communities near Poland, the Advertising and Society class to the German border to learn about regional minority tensions.
 Our student life staff also organizes trips that are open to all students- you can see our current NYU Prague Student Life Trips here.

 NYU Prague students have the opportunity to attend major global conferences, such as the annual Forum 2000, organized under the auspices of former president Václav Havel, bringing together world leaders, artists, dissidents.

 One of the best ways to get to know another side of Prague is through our internships - over 20% of our students participate in a non-credit internship program, where they volunteer in schools, organize international film festivals, plan events for refugee families, and work in professional settings.
 Our students are regularly invited to English language discussions and programs in the city that are open to the Prague public, including the US Embassy's American Center, the Vaclav Havel Library, Charles University's Center for Economic Research and Graduate Education (CERGE), Forum 2000.